Yaotib/YAOTIB/README.md

 ## What I'm Building

 - MMRA-AI — A chatbot that helps people understand Ghana's 1992 constitution in plain language
+- CATHOLICORDO - A Catholic Liturgical Calendar & Daily Readings Information System built with React, FastAPI, and Supabase.
 - A growing community of AI enthusiasts and problem solvers (https://whatsapp.com/channel/0029Vb8Eh78GzzKNCfAuLS2E)

 ## Tech Stack